Potential Energy Curves of Hydrogenic Halides HX(F,Cl,Br) and i-DMFT Method: Acknowledgments

 \section{Acknowledgments}

 This work is partially supported by DGAPA grant IN113025 (Mexico).
-We are grateful to J.~Karwowski and A.~Orr-Ewing, the JPCA Editor, for suggestions which led to the improvement and the further clarity of the presentation.
+We are grateful to J.~Karwowski and A.~Orr-Ewing, for suggestions which led to the improvement and the further clarity of the presentation.